szuecs/lightstep-tracer-go/README.md

 ## Flushing and Closing: Managing the tracer lifecycle

-As part of managaing your application lifecycle, the lightstep tracer extends the `opentracing.Tracer` interface with methods for manual flushing and closing.
+As part of managing your application lifecycle, the lightstep tracer extends the `opentracing.Tracer` interface with methods for manual flushing and closing.
 To access these methods, you can take the global tracer and typecast it to a `lightstep.Tracer`.
 As a convenience, the lightstep package provides static methods which perform the typecasting.

 ```go
 import (